lisa-sa-li/lisa-sa-li/README.md

 <a href="mailto:lisasiaili@gmail.com"><img src="https://img.shields.io/badge/email-%238B89CC.svg?&style=for-the-badge&logo=protonmail&logoColor=white"/></a>
 <!-- <a href="https://www.lisali.me"><img src="https://img.shields.io/badge/Resume-%23E01F3D.svg?&style=for-the-badge&logoColor=white"/></a> -->

-I'm Lisa (she/her), a senior engineering student at the University of Toronto.
-I'm looking for new grad 2022 positions in fields that combine software and design, including but not limited to Frontend Engineering, UX Engineering, Design Technologist, and Product Design.
+I'm Lisa (she/her), a recent engineering graduate at the University of Toronto and current Software Engineer at Stripe.
+I'm interested in fields that combine software and design, including but not limited to Frontend Engineering, UX Engineering, Design Technologist, and Product Design.

 I'm actively looking to combine my 2 favourite things, design + software.
 With a specialization in Machine Intelligence, minor in Engineering Business, and work experience in product design, front-end development, and software engineering, I hope my diverse background is what you're looking for :)